Country _ Name

 Market size for financial advisory and broking services as well as adjacent services and biggest companies in this business area

-According to materials on the status of the robo-advisor test bed, as of the end of June 2021, there were 379,477 users of robo-advisor services, and the total amount of assets under management was KRW 1.75 trillion.
-Although this is not a large market yet, the market size is swiftly growing and expected to reach KRW 30 trillion in 2025.
+According to materials on the status of the robo-advisor test bed, as of the end of May 2025, there were 340,024 users of robo-advisor services, and the total amount of assets under management was approximately KRW 1 trillion..

-The domestic robo-advisor market is dominated by FinTech firms, with Fint, Fount and AIM being representative examples.
+The domestic robo-advisor market is dominated by FinTech firms and securities companies, with Fint, Fount and AIM being representative examples

 Additional comments regarding the economic situation for financial advisory and broking services as well as adjacent services or what FinTech’s must be aware of in this business area

 As mentioned in Section 1.c., both FinTech companies and financial companies are working to enter the robo-advisor market, and there are many companies currently providing these services.
-However, as mentioned in Section 1.c.vi., we expect the market size to grow tremendously.
 While the current role of robo-advisors can be characterized as automatic, optimal asset allocation based on investor tendencies, we expect robo-advisor services to extend to a broad range of services such as retirement planning and income and expense management.

 Authors